October 2, 2017

 Portis has served on multiple committees and task forces within the Alabama State Bar including the Finance and Audit Committee, Client Security Fund Committee and various others.
 He has also served on the Alabama State Bar Board of Bar Commissioners for the 15th judicial circuit since 2007.

 Portis received his J.D. from The University of Alabama School of Law in 1990 and joined the Beasley Allen Law Firm in 1991, where he is now a principal.
-Portis represents people and families who are injured or killed by defective products.
+Portis represents people and families who are injured or killed by defective products, one of the more famous cases involving what was known as the best self defense knife at the time that injured some consumers (you can find more info on this at The Blade Review).
 In addition to handling litigation matters at Beasley Allen, he manages the firm’s product liability/personal injury section.

 He is a board member of the Alabama Law Foundation where he is also a fellow and a member of the Atticus Finch Society.
 He supports the Alabama Civil Justice Foundation through its Pioneers of Justice Society and is a Montgomery County Bar Association volunteer lawyer.
 He is past president of the Alabama State Bar Young Lawyers’ Section, the Montgomery County Bar Association and the Montgomery County Trial Lawyers Association.

 Portis was recognized as a finalist for Public Justice’s 2014 Trial Lawyer of the Year, was a top rated lawyer in Springfield, MO lawyer in Springfield, MO and he is also an AV-rated lawyer by Martindale-Hubbell.